Lilian-gc/endomondo-user-churn-prediction/README.md

-# 🏃‍♂️Predict User Churn on Digital Health Platforms
+# 🏃‍♂️ Predictive Analytics for User Churn Mitigation in Digital Health Platforms

-Capstone Project - Professional Certificate in Data Analytics (Imperial College Business School)
+**Capstone Project - Professional Certificate in Data Analytics** **Imperial College Business School** **Author:** Lilian Gomez
-Author: Lilian Gomez
-🚀 Live Project Site: [Link to your GitHub repository or pages]

-## 🧠 Problem Statement
-Given physical workout logs and user metadata from the Endomondo ecosystem (behavioral, biological & spatial attributes), predict whether a platform user will abandon the app (**Churn** = 1) or remain actively retained (**Retained** = 0).
+---

+## 1. EXECUTIVE SUMMARY
+This project addresses user attrition within digital health networks by developing an end-to-end machine learning pipeline using historical workout telemetry from the Endomondo ecosystem.
+Raw tracking data containing nested sensor logs was audited, cleaned, and aggregated into a static user-habit feature matrix.

+Six distinct predictive architectures were optimized using an isolated validation loop.
+A Tuned Random Forest Classifier emerged as the champion production model, achieving a final classification Accuracy of **72.0%** and a Churn F1-Score of **80.0%** on a locked, unseen test dataset.
+This framework allows platforms to proactively flag at-risk accounts and deploy automated retention strategies before users abandon the platform.

+---

+## 2. INTRODUCTION
+In competitive digital health and fitness software markets, customer churn directly undermines recurring subscription revenue and increases Customer Acquisition Costs (CAC).
+Legacy retention efforts are often reactive, triggering coupons only after an account becomes completely inactive.

+This project aims to convert raw wearable tracking telemetry—such as workout frequencies, duration, and cardiovascular markers—into early behavioral warning indicators.
+By deploying automated predictive classification, operational teams can dynamically flag accounts experiencing an unannounced decay in workout momentum, shifting the business from a reactive stance to a proactive, automated retention pipeline.

 Accurate, predictive classifications allow digital health networks to:
 * Deploy automated push notifications and adaptive training milestones.